itgalaxy/favicons/readme.md

 Simply require the module and execute it with an optional array of configuration.

-- Source: The source image used to produce the favicon
+- Source: The source image used to produce the favicon.
-- Sizes: An array of favicon sizes to be stored within the file
+- Sizes: An array of favicon sizes to be stored within the file.
-- Out: The output of the file
+- Out: The destination path and filename.
-- Upscale: Whether to resize smaller images to larger favicons
+- Upscale: Whether to resize smaller images to larger favicons.

 Defaults are shown below: